Cicindela Chrome Floor Lamp

 Other versions: The Cicindela chrome floor lamp was made in several sizes and materials if we can believe the internet.
 Some lamps are presented as aluminium floor lamps.
 This floor lamp is model C20.

 Cicindela: common tiger beetles.

 Angelo Cortesi was born in Asola, in the north of Italy in April 1938.
 He is a designer and architect and he has created over 100 architectural projects with his company La Cortesi Design.
 He has given lectures in various countries in the world and he also teaches industrial design of public premises and facility at the Polytechnic University of Milan.

-La Cortesi Design srl. based in Milan and specializes in product design, in the tertiary sector and in architecture and has collaborated with the studios: Benati, Gregotti, G14, B.G.
+La Cortesi Design srl. is based in Milan and specializes in product design, in the tertiary sector and in architecture and has collaborated with the studios: Benati, Gregotti, G14, B.G.